litansh/compose-Nginx-Jenkins/README.md

 # General

 in case of the env crashes, we’d like to have the logs of the nginx & jenkins as well as the jenkins home directory saved

+#From the top level of the cloned repository, create the directories that will be used for managing the data on the host:
+mkdir -p jenkins_home/ logs/nginx/ certs/

 # Bonuses

-generate self signed TLS certificates and make the nginx send them to accessing clients (of course the protocol should change to https) lunch the jenkins server with the following plugins installed icon-shim credentials authentication-tokens
+generate self signed TLS certificates and make the nginx send them to accessing clients (of course the protocol should change to https) lunch the jenkins server with the following plugins installed # plugins.txt icon-shim credentials authentication-tokens